-Where t denotes nongovernmental terrorism; e stands for economic performance, p, h, and si indicate political system, state's human rights violations and structural economic inequality, respectively, and lastly t{f-1} denotes past terrorism.
+Where t denotes nongovernmental terrorism; e stands for economic performance, p, h, and si indicate political system, state's human rights violations and structural economic inequality, respectively, and lastly t{r-1} denotes past terrorism.
 The above formulation is tested through pooled time series cross section analysis (tscs), using a fixed effects approach, which is also known as the dummy variable model.
 The model adjusts for country specific influences by relying upon the assumption that distinct constant terms estimated for each cross section unit captures these differences (Greene 2000, 560).
 However, given the limited time series information on the GINI coefficient, an ordinary least squares (OLS) regression analysis is conducted in order to assess the validy of arguments linking terrorism to structural economic inequality.
 In this portion of the analysis, periodic averages are used for the dependent variable as well as for each independent variable.

 In the time series cross section analysis, one year lagged permutations are used for all independent variables.
 This reflects the assumption that the effect of these variables on terrorism is not immediate, but that it rather takes time to unfold.
 As mentioned in the literature, terrorist organizations require a certain period of time to organize their clandestine operations (Crenshaw 1995, 4-7).
 Bivariate correlation analysis is conducted in order to control for potential sources of multicollinearity.25 Various permutations of the independent variables are tested in order to conduct a comprehensive analysis as well as to test for the robustness of the results.
 However, in cases where multicollinearity is present, only one proxy for a given independent variable category is included in the specification of the regression equation.
 The Durbin-Watson test is used to detect possible autocorrelation, while the White heteroskedasticity-consistent standard errors are calculated to control for possible heteroskedasticity.
-To further check for the validity of the results, any possible outliers are removed from the sample; that is, to assure the robustness of the results, a few countries that prove to be either significantly above or below the mean in their values for the dependent variable are removed one at a time from the sample.26
+To further check for the validity of the results, a few countries that prove to be either significantly above or below the mean in their values for the dependent variable are removed one at a time from the sample.26